dandevri/cod.es/MDN/javascript-objects/javascript-objects.md

 ## Object-oriented JavaScript

-OOP (Object-oriented programming) use objects to modeal real worls things.
+OOP (Object-oriented programming) use objects to modal real worls things.

 > Object data (and often, functions too) can be stored neatly (the official word is encapsulated) inside an object package (which can be given a specific name to refer to, which is sometimes called a namespace), making it easy to structure and access; objects are also commonly used as data stores that can be easily sent across the network.